upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 ---

 This menu also allows you to see the stats of your project, such as character, choice, image, and row count.
+Access this by selected **Project Stats**.

 ![](../images/0lb_stats.png)